ec0629/node-recipes/README.md

 ---

+## Recipe 24: examples of stream implementations
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- implementation of readable, writable, transformation and duplex streams
+- these are implemented using the simplified constructor patterns
+- this is an alternative to extending the base classes and implementing _read, _write, or _transform methods
+- zip.js and unzip.js files demonstrate a more concrete implementation using pipes extensively

 # Notes
 ## 1: Understanding how require works
 when a module is created we are given access to several local variables that may appear global.